Painting and Drawing with Mathew Lynn

 Materials Guide – Portraits, Figures, Still Life, Scapes, Abstraction

-If you haven’t painted before (or not very much), start by choosing a particular medium and work your way through each basic list at the end of this guide.
+If you haven’t painted before (or not very much), start by choosing a particular medium and work your way through each basic list found at the end of this guide.
 There is also a lot of important universal information along the way!

 Some notes on the importance of all the disciplines: